SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 ### Spawning trackers

-The SlimeVR Server now has automatic assignment for SteamVR trackers, this shows what toggles will activate for each set:
+The SlimeVR Server now has automatic assignment of SteamVR trackers, this shows what will activate for each set with that toggle on:

 * Lower-Body Set (5 trackers) - Chest, waist, knees and feet.
 * Core Set (5 trackers with one extension) - Chest, waist, knees and feet.